 We are in an age where technology is taking over everything.
 It helps us with everyday tasks including writing and communicating.
 Tablets, cell phones, computers, and other devices with keyboards help us to save time.
 Of course, it makes doing certain tasks more efficient.

-2. Practice simple math problems every day
+2. Practice simple math every day

-3. Increase your mental capacity with Sudoku
+3. Strengthen your brain with Sudoku

 6. Learn another language